22

 She began weight training in 1977, after meeting Arnold Schwarzenegger.
 A model and actress who posed for Andy Warhol and Helmut Newton (she was one of the four Big Nudes), she patiently built a physique that caught the attention of the American photographer Robert Mapplethorpe, who produced a series of over 200 images of her, as well as inspiring the British sculptor Barry Flanagan.
 Though she studied art, it was with a view to becoming a medical illustrator.
 Things turned out rather differently, and Lisa Lyon, the first female bodybuilding champion, invented what was perhaps a strange artform of which her body was the instrument.

 Born in 1953, the daughter of a surgeon and an interior decorator, she grew up in Los Angeles.
 “My childhood was dark.
 My parents didn’t realize how dark.
 It was very dark.
-I never liked horror movies because I was having my own,” she later said about the nightmares that assailed her every night.
+I never liked horror movies because I had my own,” she later said about the nightmares that assailed her every night.
 “I evolved a whole cult of ritual practices to close this stuff out… It had to do with numbers, counting, touching things.
 I was seeking an equilibrium, getting up at night to perform these rites running around the house three times counterclockwise.”

 Yet she trusted the little voice that told her, “When you’re 12, all this will be under control.
 You just have to tough it out.”
 After high school, she studied anthropology at the University of California, as well as ballet, flamenco, and jazz dance, before discovering art and kendo, a form of Japanese sabre fencing.
 At the university’s kendo club, where she was the only female, she experienced something new: “It was the first time I was not being treated as a woman and not being treated as weak.”